agoel2005/accelerated-final-project/writeup.md

 In the fused approach:
 - Apply RoPE to Q: 64 vectors x 1 time = 64 operations
-- Apply RoPE to K: 64 vectors x 64 queries = **4,096 operations**
+- Apply RoPE to K: 64 vectors x 64 queries = 4,096 operations
 - Total: **4,160 RoPE operations**

 We were doing **32x more work** to save a single kernel launch and intermediate buffer.
-Even though both approaches are memory-bound, adding 30x more computation *and* memory traffic doesn't help.
+Even though both approaches are memory-bound, this made the process significantly slower.

 ### V3-V6: More Optimizations